ResearchKit/ResearchKit/docs/Charts/ChartsAndGraph-template.markdown

         lineGraphView.scrubberLineColor = UIColor.redColor()
     }

-Here's how the line graph chart created by the code above, connected with a data source class discussed before may look like:
+The screenshot below shows the line graph created by the code in this section.

 <center>
 <figure>
 <img src="ChartsImages/CustomizedLineGraph.png" width="25%" alt="Instruction step"  style="border: solid black 1px;"  align="middle"/>
-  <figcaption> <center>Line graph chart.</center></figcaption>
+  <figcaption> <center>Line graph chart</center></figcaption>
 </figure>
 </center>

-###Discrete Graph Chart
-A discrete graph chart is a type of chart which displays information as a series of data points, where each series are evenly spaced across the axis according to tier row index.
-A discrete graph chart is a better fit when you want to visualize different range.
-For example, if you want to visualize a heart rate range of a user over a past month.
-ResearchKit charts APIs allows you to present more than one line on a line graph chart.

-####Visualizing Discrete Graphs Charts
-To present data in a discrete graph chart, construct a discrete graph chart-view object (an instance of the `ORKDiscreteGraphChartView` class).
-To do so, create a UIView in your UIViewController, change the custom class of the view to the `ORKDiscreteGraphChartView` class in the storyboard.
-Now, link this view to your code using an IBOutlet, this is your discrete graph chart-view object.
-After you create a discrete graph chart-view object, connect it with a data source.
-At this point discrete graph chart-view is ready to present the data from the connected data source class.

-The following example demonstrates, creating a discrete graph chart-view object connecting it to a data source and customizing some of the discrete graph chart-view properties:
+To display a discrete graph chart instead of a line graph chart, you can use code similar to the code below to create a discrete graph chart object, connect it to a data source, and customize some of its properties:

     // Creating discrete graph chart-view object
     @IBOutlet weak var discreteGraphChart: ORKDiscreteGraphChartView!

     //Connecting discrete graph chart-view object to a data source let discreteGraphChartDataSource = DiscreteGraphDataSource()

     override func viewDidLoad() {
         super.viewDidLoad()

-        discreteGraphChart.dataSource = discreteGraphChartDataSource
+        // Connect the line graph view object to a data source discreteGraphChart.dataSource = discreteGraphChartDataSource

         // Optional custom configuration
         discreteGraphChart.showsVerticalReferenceLines = true
         discreteGraphChart.drawsConnectedRanges = true
     }

-Here's how the discrete graph chart created by the code above, connected with a data source class discussed before may look like:
+The screenshot below shows a discrete graph that uses the same data source class created for the line graph chart at the beginning of this section.

 <center>
 <figure>
 <img src="ChartsImages/DiscreteGraphChart.png" width="25%"  style="border: solid black 1px;"  align="middle"/>
-  <figcaption> <center>Line graph chart.</center></figcaption>
+  <figcaption> <center>Discrete graph chart</center></figcaption>
 </figure>
 </center>

-##Customization
-You can use ResearchKit's charts APIs with their default setting - all customization is optional and the basic setup is ready-to-use.
-However, charts can be easily customizable in case the default setup does not work for your app.
-Every chart exposes number of options that customize its look and feel.
-To learn about all the customizable properties of a pie, line graph, and discrete graph chart objects, see `ORKPieChartView`, `ORKGraphChartView`, and `ORKDiscreteGraphChartView`.

-## Adding titles in the Chart
+###Drawing Multiple Lines in a Graph
+By default, the graph object assumes that it has a single plot to draw.
+To draw more than one plot on a graph, use the `numberOfPlotsInGraphChartView` method and specify the number of plots in the graph.
+This optional data source method is useful when you are drawing more than one plot on a graph chart.

+For example, the code below shows how a graph object can draw two plots:

+	 // Optional methods
+    func numberOfPlotsInGraphChartView(graphChartView: ORKGraphChartView) -> Int {
+        return 2
+    }

+###Adding Titles to a Graph Chart
-To add titles along the X-Axis in a line or discrete graph chart, implement the `titleForXAxisAtPointIndex` method in the data source class.
-This method provides the title to display adjacent to each division on the x-axis.
-For the Y-axis, you can display maximum/minimum values using the `maximumValueForGraphChartView:` or `minimumValueForGraphChartView:` properties or to display an image instead of minimum/maximum values use the `MaximumValueImage` or  `minimumValueImage` properties.
+To add titles along the x axis in a line or discrete graph, implement the `titleForXAxisAtPointIndex` method in the data source class and return the title to display adjacent to each division on the x axis.
+For the y axis, you can display maximum or minimum values using the `maximumValueForGraphChartView:` or `minimumValueForGraphChartView:` properties (to display images instead of values, use the `maximumValueImage` and  `minimumValueImage` properties).

-The following code snippet adds titles on a x-axis of a discrete graph chart:
+The following code shows how to display titles on the x axis of a discrete graph chart:

 	 func graphChartView(graphChartView: ORKGraphChartView, titleForXAxisAtPointIndex pointIndex: Int) -> String? {
         switch pointIndex {
         case 0:
             return "Jan"